Miso Nikomi Udon (味噌煮込みうどん)

 miso nikomi udon

 Misonikomi udon is a home-style dish made by simmering strong udon noodles in a broth made with Hatcho miso and dried bonito flakes.
-In the Meiji era, it was served at restaurants in Ichinomiya City.
-Later, it is said to have become a common dish in Nagoya and other areas.
+In the Meiji era, you can find at restaurants in Ichinomiya City.
+Later, it has become a common dish in Nagoya and other areas.

-Hatcho miso, one of the most popular seasonings in Aichi Prefecture, is a soybean miso that originated in Hatcho Village, located eight cho (about 870 meters) away from Okazaki Castle, the residence of Tokugawa Ieyasu, and is characterized by its rich flavor and color.
-It is made mostly from soybeans, and is fermented and aged for a long time.
+Hatcho miso, one of the most popular seasonings in Aichi Prefecture, is a soybean miso that originated in Hatcho Village, (eight cho (about 870 meters) away from Okazaki Castle), the residence of Tokugawa Ieyasu, and is characterized by its rich flavor and color.
+It is mostly from soybeans, and takes a long time to ferment and age.

 Hatcho miso is also more nutritious than other types of miso, and the red miso culture in Mikawa is strongly rooted in its health benefits.
 For this reason, there are many local dishes in Aichi Prefecture that use red miso, and Miso nikomi Udon is one of the most representative dishes.

 Udon, like Hoto, is made with only wheat flour and water, without salt.
-Udon, like Houtou, is made with only wheat flour and water, and no salt is used.
-This is because the lack of salt keeps the udon soft and firm even after it is cooked.
+This is because the lack of salt keeps the udon soft and firm even after cooking.

 How to cook miso nikomi udon?